avdgaag/typogruby/README.md

 See the [full API documentation][4] for more information.
 You could also use [this Textmate Bundle][5].

+## From the command line

+You can also use typogruby directly from the command line:

+    typogruby MY_FILE

+This will output the contents of your file with all filters applied.
+Use `typogruby -h` for more information and options.

 ## References

 * Based on [typography-helper][2]